Inside the big, messy business of empathy

 Even outside of the design world, the selling of empathy as a silver bullet solution runs the risk of neutering its power.
 Wendt takes particular issue with the contradiction of for-profit companies using empathy as a means for making more money.
 “It’s weird right?” he said.
 “It’s taking one of the most inherent human qualities we have and putting a price tag on it.”

 Ask proponents of empathy like Ventura, Krettek, and Hess, and they’ll acknowledge empathy isn’t foolproof.
 Companies can “empathy-wash” their message in the same way some “greenwash” their marketing to look more environmentally friendly.
 Empathy can be misused for narrow or short-sighted goals, and at its worst, can even be manipulated for malevolent purposes.
 Ventura brings up the point that, by his own definition, Cambridge Analytica’s mining and analysis of Facebook data to influence the 2016 elections could be considered empathetic.
-“It was nefarious, but at its core it was a deep understanding of these particular people.
+“It was nefarious, but at its core, it was a deep understanding of these particular people.
 There was a lot of empathy in their behavior.”

 The greatest risk of empathy-washing is likely just a classic case of user fatigue.
 Like other well-intentioned words and phrases that are absorbed by the business leadership machine, empathy runs the risk of losing its value the more it’s plastered across book covers and headlines.
 Marketing empathy’s pristine altruism has the unintended effect of diluting its power.